-The fibres of the olivary bodies cross to the other side at the level of the brain stem and then pass through the tractus olivocerebellaris to the cerebellum, in that they reach the Purkinje cells of the cerebellar cortex in the form of climbing fibres.
+The fibers of the olivary bodies cross to the other side at the level of the brain stem and then pass through the tractus olivocerebellaris to the cerebellum.
+Thus they reach the Purkinje cells of the cerebellar cortex in the form of climbing fibers.

 Proprioceptive information from the spinal cord is forwarded to the cerebellum via the tractus reticulocerebellaris.

 The tractus spinocerebellaris posterior stems from the posterior horn of the spinal cord, where the nucleus dorsalis is located.
-The information passed through the tractus originates in the ipsilateral half of the body, and reach the granular layer in the area of the spinocerebellum as mossy fibres.
+The information passed through the tractus originates in the ipsilateral half of the body and reaches the granular layer in the area of the spinocerebellum as mossy fibers.

-The fibrae pontocerebellares of the nuclei pontis pass through the pedunculus cerebellaris medius, and are a continuation of the corticopontine pathways.
-The fibres cross over to the other side before passing through the middle cerebellar peduncle, and move to the cortex of the cerebellar hemispheres – i.e. the area of the pontocerebellum.
+The fibrae pontocerebellaris of the nuclei pontis pass through the pedunculus cerebellaris medius and are a continuation of the corticopontine pathways.
+The fibers cross over to the other side before passing through the middle cerebellar peduncle and move to the cortex of the cerebellar hemispheres, i.e., the area of the pontocerebellum.
 The cerebellum receives information on planned movements of the cerebrum via the fibrae pontocerebellares.

-The tractus spinocerebellaris anterior is an afferent of the pedunculus cerebellaris superior, and feeds information from the ipsilateral half of the body to the spinocerebellum.
+The tractus spinocerebellaris anterior is an afferent of the pedunculus cerebellaris superior.
+It feeds information from the ipsilateral half of the body to the spinocerebellum.